 Free Standing: Free standing mosquito nets have a frame and are self-supporting, so there would be no need for hanging the net.
 These types of net sometimes come with a sewn in ground sheet which helps protect against crawling insects as well as mosquitoes and flying insects.
 Great for a range of accommodation types and well suited to camping.

-Always ensure that you tuck the bottom of your mosquito net under your mattress or sleeping mat to stop insects from crawling inside and keep your sleeping bag or bedding inside the net once you have put it up.
-Sometimes, mosquito nets can become snagged or you may notice a hole forming, if this happens try and patch up the damaged area with some material or duct tape to stop insects climbing through.
+Always ensure that you tuck the bottom of your mosquito net under your mattress or sleeping mat to stop insects from crawling inside.
+Also be sure to keep your sleeping bag or bedding inside the net once you have put it up.
+Sometimes, mosquito nets can become snagged or you may notice a hole forming.
+If this happens try and patch up the damaged area with some material or duct tape to stop insects climbing through.

 Although you’re protected by your mosquito net during the night, you may also want to consider wearing some repellent too.
 Mosquitoes have a habit of hovering outside the net, waiting to bite you when you step out of it.
 By wearing mosquito repellent, you will stop them from detecting your presence, so they won’t be waiting for you when you wake up or take a trip to the toilet in the middle of the night.